-Sales and marketing expense increased by \$0.4 million, or 47.0%, from the three months ended March 31, 2013 compared to the three months ended March 31, 2014.
-This was due to an increase in personnel costs from additional sales and marketing staff to better serve our customers and an increase in sales commissions directly related to our revenue growth.
+Sales and marketing expense increased by \$0.2 million, or 17.0%, from the three months ended March 31, 2014 compared to the three months ended March 31, 2015.
+This was due to an increase in personnel costs from additional sales and marketing staff to better serve our customers, expenses for a new sales incentive program and an increase in sales commissions directly related to our revenue growth.